Training March 19, 2026

 Most golfers focus on their core when they want more distance.
 The research says the legs are where the real power comes from, and the fix is simpler than you think.

 Ask any group of recreational golfers what they need to train to hit the ball further, and most will say the same thing: the core.
 Rotate more, brace harder, get a stronger midsection.
-It is advice that sounds reasonable, and it is repeated constantly in golf fitness content.
+It sounds reasonable.
+It gets repeated constantly.
 There is just one problem.
 The research does not support it.

 The legs are where the power in your golf swing actually comes from.
 Not the arms, not the core, and not your shoulder turn.
 The legs.
 And for golfers over 45 who are losing distance year over year, this distinction matters enormously, because it points directly to the training change that will actually move the needle.